xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ![Ports-MPA.png]({{site.baseurl}}/images/Ports-MPA.png){: .align-center}

-Port numbering for MPA are the same for both base and scale version of the router.
+Port numbering for MPA are the same for both base and scale versions of the router.
 The MPA type will of course influence the port name and numbers.

 ### SFP ports